 In April 2014, the FASB issued a new accounting standard on discontinued operations that significantly changes criteria for discontinued operations and disclosures for disposals.
 Under this new standard, to be a discontinued operation, a component or group of components must represent a strategic shift that has (or will have) a major effect on an entity's operations and financial results.
 Expanded disclosures for discontinued operations include more details about earnings and balance sheet accounts, total operating and investing cash flows, and cash flows resulting from continuing involvement.
-The guidance is to be applied prospectively to all new disposals of components and new classifications as held for sale beginning in 2015, with early adoption allowed in 2014.
-The adoption of this standard is not expected to have a material impact on the consolidated financial statements.
+The Company has adopted the guidance of this new standard and will apply it prospectively to all new disposals of components and new classifications as held for sale.
+The adoption of this standard did not have a material impact on the consolidated financial statements.

 In May 2014, the FASB issued the converged standard on revenue recognition with the objective of providing a single, comprehensive model for all contracts with customers to improve comparability in the financial statements of companies reporting using International Financial Reporting Standards and U.S. Generally Accepted Accounting Principles.
 The standard contains principles that an entity must apply to determine the measurement of revenue and timing of when it is recognized.
 The underlying principle is that an entity must recognize revenue to depict the transfer of goods or services to customers at an amount that the entity expects to be entitled to in exchange for those goods or services.
-An entity can apply the revenue standard retrospectively to each prior reporting period presented (full retrospective method) or retrospectively with the cumulative effect of initially applying the standard recognized at the date of initial application in retained earnings.
+An entity can apply the revenue standard recognized at the date of initial application in retained earnings.
 As originally issued, the new revenue recognition standard would be effective for the Company beginning January 1, 2017.
-However, in April, 2015, the FASB voted to propose a one-year deferral of the effective date of the standard.
-If the proposal is adopted, the standard will be effective for the Company beginning January 1, 2018, with early adoption permitted for annual periods beginning after December 16, 2016.
-The Company is currently evaluating the expected impact of the standard.
+On July 9, 2015, the FASB approved the proposal to defer the effective date of this standard by one year.
+The standard will be effective for the Company is currently evaluating the expected impact of the standard.